tshepang/tag-helper/README.md

 - Determine which is latest
 - Tagging the repo with a version that follows the latest

-Following is a snippet of the `--help` option:
+Following is what the `--help` option looks like:

 ```
 USAGE: